Information on "Orthopaedics" is also available in Spanish:.

 - Four years of study in medical school

-- Five years of study in orthopaedic residency at a major medical center
+- Five years of training in an orthopaedic residency at a major medical center

-After establishing a licensed practice, your orthopaedic surgeon demonstrated mastery of orthopaedic knowledge by passing both oral and written examinations given by the American Board of Orthopaedic Surgery.
+After establishing a licensed practice, your orthopaedic surgeon has demonstrated mastery of orthopaedic knowledge by passing certifying examinations given by the American Board of Orthopaedic Surgery.
+He or she will continue in a career-long Maintenance of Certification process.

-Each year your orthopaedic surgeon spends many hours studying and attending continuing medical education courses to stay up-to-date in current orthopaedic knowledge and skills.
+In addition, your orthopaedic surgeon spends many hours studying, attending continuing medical education courses, and taking self-assessment examinations to stay up-to-date.

 Your Doctor's Visit

-Your visit will start with a personal interview and physical examination.
-This may be followed by diagnostic tests such as blood tests, X-rays, or other tests.
+Your orthopaedic surgeon will take a history of your illness or injury and then do a physical examination.
+This may be followed by diagnostic studies such as x-rays or blood tests.

-Your orthopaedic surgeon will discuss your diagnosis and available treatment options with you and help you select the best plan to help you to live an active and functional life.
+He or she will then discuss your diagnosis and help you select the best treatment plan so that you can live an active and functional life.

-Orthopaedic surgeons perfomr numerous types of surgeries.
+Orthopaedic surgeons perform numerous types of surgeries.
 Common procedures include:

-- Arthroscopy -- a procedure using special cameras and equipment to visualize, diagnose and treat problems inside a joint.
+- Arthroscopy—a procedure that uses special cameras and equipment to visualize, diagnose and treat problems inside a joint.

 The American Academy of Orthopaedic Surgeons